Smile (1975 film): Plot

 That night during a pageant performance, several contestants sabotage the gushing Mexican-American Maria Gonzales' patriotic routine, damaging the stage sets.
 Meanwhile, Andy visits the Jaycee chapter meeting, but fails to go through with the initiation ritual.
 When he returns home, he gets into an argument with Brenda and shoots her with a pistol, grazing her shoulder.
 Big Bob visits Andy in jail the next morning to provide moral support and espouse American values, but Andy insults him, accusing him of speaking like a Young American Miss.
 Meanwhile, the show becomes more expensive than was anticipated, and Wilson pressures Tommy to remove a ramp because it is taking up seating.
 This results in Doria getting injured, and Tommy agrees to reinstate the ramp and to make up the difference out of his fee.

 Big Bob arrives at the final night of the pageant, which Brenda also attends despite her shoulder injury.
 After final judging, Miss Fountain Valley, Shawn Christianson — an outsider to the other contestants — unexpectedly wins the state title.
+Doria is named as a runner-up, having turned her final speech into a suggestion of a strip-tease.

 The following morning, Robin passes by Big Bob's RV lot, where he is attempting to sell an RV to prospective customers.
 In a patrol car nearby, the policeman who confiscated Little Bob's photographs stares at a full-frontal nude photograph of Karen Love, Miss Simi Valley.